NoahLobbe/StryperBot/README.md

 ## To Do
-- Determine how to check for previous posts of Stryper Saturday.
+- [x] Determine how to check for previous posts of Stryper Saturday.
+- [ ] Remove functions for songs and templates.
+Not sure of how to implement; maybe by index?
-- `.remove`: remove song from database.
-Not sure about this one
+    - [ ] `.remove_s`: remove song from database
+    - [ ] `.remove_t`: remove template from database
-- Finish triggering.
+- [ ] Finish triggering.
-- Catch legitimate non-youtube links when validating
+- [ ] Catch legitimate non-youtube links when validating
-- add a slash command to print song and template entries from database
+- [x] add a slash command to print song and template entries from database
-- add the Dave feature; bot responds to Stryper Saturday Enactor
+- [ ] add the Dave feature; bot responds to Stryper Saturday Enactor
+- [ ] Add a verbose output channel so that i don't always have to figure out a way to watch the program terminal output on Lance's server.
+Should ask him...